Exhibit design

 Exhibit design (or exhibition design) is the process of developing an exhibit—from a concept through to a physical, three-dimensional exhibition.
-It is a continually evolving field, drawing on innovative, creative, and practical solutions to the challenge of developing communicative environments that ‘tell a story’ in a three-dimensional space.
+It is a continually evolving field, drawing on innovative, creative, and practical solutions to the challenge of developing communicative environments that 'tell a story' in a three-dimensional space.

-There are many people who collaborate to design exhibits such as directors, curators, and technicians.
-These positions have great importance because how they design affects how people learn.
+There are many people who collaborate to design exhibits such as directors, curators, exhibition designers, and technicians.
+These positions have great importance because how they design will affects how people learn.
+Learning is a byproduct of attention, so first the designers must capture the visitors attention.

 A good exhibition designer will consider the whole environment in which a story is being interpreted rather than just concentrating on individual exhibits.
+Some other things designers must consider are the space allotted for the display, precautions to protect what is being displayed, and what they are displaying.
+For example a painting, a mask, and a diamond will not be displayed the same way.
+Taking into account with artifacts culture and history is also important because every time the artifact is displayed in a new context it reinterprets them.